elhassu/to-do-notes/README.md

 ## Running the application
 The application is set up to run two "servers" simultaneously.

+It is recommended to use `node v20.6.0 onwards` due to the application using the `--env-file=.env` option, which is not supported by earlier versions (Refer to [Node Release v20.6.0](https://nodejs.org/en/blog/release/v20.6.0))

 This application requires a MySQL database to be initialised according to the `schema.sql` underneath the `./backend` folder

 `npm run init` in the root directory of the repository will recursively install all the required packages.
 From the root, to the frontend packages and finally the backend packages.